-Mike Holt is an experienced litigator with a wide-ranging, diverse practice.
-Since joining the firm in 2000, he’s handled numerous commercial and product liability cases throughout Florida and several states.
+Mike Holt is an experienced litigator with a wide-ranging, and diverse practice.
+He has handled numerous commercial and product liability cases throughout Florida and several states.
 His background includes jury trials, appellate work and appearing before arbitration tribunals.

 Mike’s RICO experience also includes the prosecution of “recovery actions” on behalf of insurance companies to combat insurance fraud.
 These complex matters can involve numerous participants across different industries.
 Mike’s work in this area has helped result in numerous and significant judgments on behalf of his clients.